themarquisdesheric/amber-health/src/pages/articles/2019-08-21-endometriosis.md

 **Hormonal Contraceptives and Hormone Therapy:**

+> In the general healthcare community including at the OB/GYN level, it is taught (and hence practiced) that the most frequent mainstays of treatment are medical suppressives and incomplete surgery.
+Medication does not eradicate endometriosis, however, and the disease does not simply ‘go away’ as a result of drug suppression.
+At best, such a course of therapy provides only a temporary means of symptom improvement, not definitive treatment.
+Often, side effects are significantly negative and intolerable, and may last far beyond the cessation of treatment.
+Poor outcomes on suppression therapies are routine: drug therapy that can destroy endometriosis permanently has yet to be discovered.
+Hormonal suppression has “no effect on adhesion of endometriotic cells and cannot improve fertility” \[Aznaurova et al.], and success of said therapies may be dependent on localization/type of lesions, with superficial peritoneal/ovarian disease responding better than deep/infiltrative disease.
+Still, despite evidence to the contrary, some providers prefer medical management and even “diagnosis” by adopting a strategy of ‘treat without seeing’ through medical suppression. cec

 Knowing the true place of hormonal therapy in the treatment of endometriosis is imperative for a patient.
 Hormone therapy can come in the form of birth control pills, progesterone only pills, long acting progesterone medicines, and GnRH agonists.
 Most providers will offer or suggest using hormonal suppression as treatment but few are educated on the risks, side effects, and limitations of these options.
 Many providers will inaccurately present oral contraceptives as a targeted "treatment" to stop the disease mechanism.
 They often fail to inform us that it may only provide symptomatic relief and that the disease will continue to progress.
 Studies and Endo specialists agree hormonal therapies do not treat the disease, but can at times manage certain symptoms until proper intervention or relief can be attained.
 An eye opening review and one I mention to all of my doctors is [Hormonal Contraception in Women with Endometriosis: a Systematic Review](https://www.ncbi.nlm.nih.gov/pubmed/30664383).
 The authors found,

 > Combined hormonal contraceptives and progestin-only contraceptives are effective for the relief of endometriosis-related dysmenorrhoea, pelvic pain and dyspareunia, and improve Quality of Life.
 Some combined oral contraceptives decreased the risk of disease recurrence after conservative surgery, but progestin-only contraceptives did not.
 There is insufficient evidence, however, to reach definitive conclusions about the overall superiority of any particular hormonal contraceptive.

 This means certain hormonal contraceptives work to relieve symptoms but have no impact on the disease progression and should not be used to target endometriosis itself.
 Some combined oral contraceptives may decrease the recurrence of disease after surgery, but this does not prove that they provide this effect alone.
-After reviewing 16 trails,  [The Cochrane Library](https://www.cochrane.org/CD003678/MENSTR_there-is-no-evidence-that-hormonal-suppression-either-before-or-after-surgery-for-endometriosis-is-associated-with-a-benefit) found,
+However,  [The Cochrane Library](https://www.cochrane.org/CD003678/MENSTR_there-is-no-evidence-that-hormonal-suppression-either-before-or-after-surgery-for-endometriosis-is-associated-with-a-benefit) found,

 > There is no evidence of benefit associated with post surgical medical therapy and insufficient evidence to determine whether there is a benefit from pre-surgical medical therapy with regard to the outcomes evaluated.